Assess servers by using imported data

-Click Create Assessment to create the group, and run the assessment.
+Select Create assessment to create the group, and then run the assessment.

 After the assessment is created, view it in Servers > Azure Migrate: Server Assessment > Assessments.

-Click Export assessment, to download it as an Excel file.
+Select Export assessment to download it as a Microsoft Excel file.

 Review an assessment